dennisrazumovsky/precizer/README.md

 sss.txt
 Start vacuuming...
 The database has been vacuumed
-The precizer completed its execution without any issues.
 </sub>

 ### Example 6

 Relative path to ignore.
 PCRE2 regular expressions could be used to specify a pattern to ignore files or directories.
 Attention!
-All paths for the regular expression must be  specified as relative.
+All paths for the regular expression must be  specified as **relative**.

 To understand what a relative path looks like, just run traverses without the _--ignore_ option and look up how the terminal will display relative paths that are written to the database: